 Nurkse has presented his work at venues including the Jaipur International Literary Festival (India) and the Aldeburgh Poetry Festival (UK).

 His work has been reviewed in The New Yorker, The New York Times, Poetry, The Times Literary Supplement (UK), The Guardian (UK), Poetry London (UK), The Hudson Review, the Los Angeles Times, and other venues.
 His poems have been anthologized in six editions of the Best American Poetry series and received three Pushcart Prizes.

 Nurkse has also written on human rights and was elected to the board of Amnesty International-USA for a 2007-2010 term.
-He was a program officer for the Geneva-based NGO Defence for Children International from 1988 to 1992 and worked as a consultant for UNICEF.
+He was a program officer for the U.S. section of the Geneva-based NGO Defence for Children International from 1988 to 1992 and was associate editor of CHILDREN UNDER APARTHEID.
+He worked as a consultant for UNICEF.
 His study AT SPECIAL RISK: THE IMPACT OF POLITICAL VIOLENCE ON MINORS IN HAITI was commissioned by Lutheran Immigration and Refugee Service.

 He's currently a long-term member of the writing faculty at Sarah Lawrence College.

 He lives in Brooklyn with his wife the writer Beth Bosworth, and the wild puppy Zephyr.